 During the Degree

-Past detailed planning and getting a good starting point through tests, now comes actually following through.
+With the planning done and a good starting point through tests, now comes actually following through.
 How to do your degree well is a huge topic and out of scope for this post, and I’ll leave some helpful links at the end.
 More specific to the three-year plan, every semester make sure to:

 - track your degree progress against your overall plan - I did this with Google Sheets, but use whatever tool fits best for you.
 With every semester, things become more solidified and you can reshuffle as needed as long as you’re still good on the overall plan and main sequence.
 I also kept 3-year and 4-year variants of my plan, and you should plan branches accordingly.